 For an existing Express app that ships and earns, the only good migration reason is a measured bottleneck.
 “Fastify is faster” is not a measurement; it is marketing.
 Profile your hot routes, prove framework overhead is the actual problem, then migrate that subset.

 The wrong question is “which is better?”
-The right question is “what does my throughput graph look like, and how much of the latency is mine to optimise?”
+The right question is “what does my throughput graph look like, how much of the latency is mine to optimise, and do I have the team bandwidth to learn schema-first API design?”